mqprichard/gasp-mongo/README.md

     bees app:bind -a gasp-mongo -r mongohq:gasp -as GASP

-The followig comands are useful to verify your MongoHQ resources and app bindings:
+The following commands are useful to verify your MongoHQ resources and app bindings:

     bees mongohq:list
     bees app:bindings -a gasp-mongo